greggelong/langtonsAnt/README.md

 stable oscillations. (like oscillations of in the game of life).

-The ossilation periods can be short or long. (actually surprisingly long!)
+The oscillation periods can be short or long. (actually surprisingly long!)

 Some very complex and interesting behavior comes from the interaction of